Chuck Missler - Biotech - The Sorcerer's New Apprentice - Session 1

-Chuck Missler - Biotech - The Sorcerer's New Apprentice - Session 1Remastered - 2022!
+Chuck Missler - Biotech - The Sorcerer's New Apprentice - Session 1Do the bright prospects of Biotech justify tampering with mechanisms far from being understood?

 The astonishing advances in the field of microbiology now offer new remedies for many of mankind's most illusive and devastating diseases and even many genetic defects.
 However, these promises are not without a potential dark side.